Background-Aware Defect Generation for Robust Industrial Anomaly Detection: Method

 As discussed earlier, our objective is to model the relationship between defect and background in order to generate more accurate defect representations on normal images.
 In the U-Net architecture, attention mechanisms facilitate interaction between defect and background regions, effectively reducing random noise.
 While defects may vary depending on the background context, the background itself should remain unaffected by defect generation.
-To decouple the influence of defects on the background, we propose the following loss formulation with masked noising strategy.
+To decouple the influence of defects on the background, we propose a disentanglement loss that ensures defect generation is conditioned on the background while preventing interference with background reconstruction.

 We suppose that text embedding, $C_1=[C_{def}, C_{bg}]$, $C_2=[C_{m}, C_{bg}]$ and we mask its cross-attention with source mask, $m$ in the training dataset, where the $C_{def}$, $C_{m}$ attentions on masked area and $C_{bg}$ attentions on another area like Figure. \ref{fig:framework}.
 Masked latent is defined as masking the anomaly latent as follows: $z_0^m \coloneq (1-m) \odot z_0$, $z_0 \sim p(z_0)$.
 From Eq.\ref{eq:0}, we inject the noise to each latent as follows.